blush, or lower her eyes in the presence of Nathan

-“Zim, what I want is for you to make me a promise.”
-His scowl deepened.
+“Zim, what I want to hear is your promise.”
+A straight, serious face replaced his smile, and he stared into Zim’s wide-open eyes.
 “Promise me you will never, never mention these men to anyone outside this house.
 Ever.”

-Zim snapped his little frame straight and wagged his head twice.
+Zim snapped his little frame straight and wagged his blond head twice.
 “Oh, never, Professor.
-I promise.
+I proooomise.
 They’re my friends, and Mother says I have to keep them away from crying eyes because their elbows stick out.
 But you should hear what Mr. Nathan says about your vines, Professor.”

 The professor’s eyes twinkled.
-“Thank you, Zim.”
-He gripped the forearm of Nathan, then Elijah.
-“Welcome to Zarephath and to my home.
-Please come in.”
+“Thank you.”
+He reached around Zim and gripped the forearm of Nathan, then of Elijah.
+“Welcome to Zarephath and to my home.”

 “Mr. Nathan and Mr. Lijah are from Tishbe, Professor.”